A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics

 \section{Network Connectivity}

-With SE, every time a subset of the $M$ agents interact, they update their state variables $z_i(k)$'s and $Q_i(k)$'s in such a manner that the value of the Lyapunov-like function $V(k)$ is non-increasing.
-While this ensures that $V(k)$ must converge, it does not guarantee that $V(k)$ would converge to zero, which is desired.
-In fact, it is not difficult to think of a sequence $\mathcal{A}$ of agent actions, with which $V(k)$ is bounded away from zero by a positive constant---just imagine an agent network with no membership changes, in which two groups of members never interact with each other, i.e., are never ``connected.''
-This suggests that, for SE to drive $V(k)$ to zero, the agent network modeled by~\ref{enu:k=0}--\ref{enu:k=12rest} must be connected in some sense.
+With SE, every time a subset of the $M$ agents interact and update their $z_i(k)$'s and $Q_i(k)$'s, $V(k)$ is non-increasing.
+While this ensures that $V(k)$ must converge, it does not ensure convergence to zero, which is desired.
+In fact, it is not difficult to see that for $V(k)$ to go to zero, the agent network~\ref{enu:k=0}--\ref{enu:k=12rest} must be connected in some sense.
 In this section, we develop a few notions of connectivity, which---unlike those in basic graph theory---are applicable to such a network.